 Once dry, tape off areas you want to avoid waxing.
 Stir Valspar Antiquing Wax thoroughly.
 Unlike traditional wax, this product behaves more like a gel wood stain.
 Apply it with a chip brush, ensuring brush strokes go in the same direction for a faux wood grain effect.
 Use a lint-free cloth to smooth the finish if desired.
 Apply multiple coats, allowing each to dry for about 2 hours, until achieving the desired darkness.

-- Sealing Your Piece With Polycrylic
+- Sealing your piece with Polycrylic

 After the faux wood grain finish has dried overnight, apply a top coat of polyurethane to protect the finish.
 Let it dry completely.
 Finally, complete the look by adding new drawer knobs if desired.